karllabatista/udacity_sparkify_dw_project2/README.md

 #### Load

-Ater the transformation  stage is done all transformed data was inserted into analyses tables (final table)
+Ater the transformation  stage is done all transformed data was inserted into analysis tables (final table)

 ## Quick Start